Key Takeaways

 Circuit training can vary in intensity.
 Obviously, this type of workout is intense by its nature, but circuit training is tailored to your needs.
 There are beginning, moderate, and high-intensity levels for circuit training.

-How It Works and Which Areas it targets?
+How Does It Work and Which Areas Does It Target?

 The basics of how it works involve 8 to 10 workout stations, each geared toward a specific type of workout.
 You spend approximately 30 seconds to 3 minutes at each station, working the exercise with maximum intensity.
 Then move on, repeating this process through the entire circuit.